Red Button delivery

 A 30 second countdown should be included at the beginning of the programme to help avoid viewers missing the beginning of the Red Button programme.

-Please inform the Red Button Producer asap if the programme contains flashing images, swearing, violence or might require any guidance warning.
+Please inform the Red Button Editorial Manager asap if the programme contains flashing images, swearing, violence or might require any guidance warning.
 Please refer to the BBC’s Editorial Guidelines for guidance.

 Programmes should fade to black and not end on a freeze of the last frame as pre-recorded Red Button programmes are often looped.